zwindler/demystifions-kubernetes/README.md

 I1201 12:54:40.923268    2450 leaderelection.go:258] successfully acquired lease kube-system/kube-scheduler
 ```

+But we still don't have our *Pod*...
+Sad panda.

+In fact, that's because we still need a bunch of things...
+- a container runtime to run the containers in the pods
+- a `kubelet` daemon to let kubernetes interact with the container runtime
 ### container runtime

-Let's start the container runtime `containerd` on our machine
+Let's start the container runtime `containerd` on our machine:

 ```bash
 #create a new tmux session for containerd